-If a permanent magnet is brought near a superconductor, superconducting material induces current which completely opposes the magnetic field applied by the permanent magnet.
+If a permanent magnet is brought near a superconductor, superconducting material induces current, which completely opposes the magnetic field applied by the permanent magnet.
 An applied magnetic field is expelled by the superconductor so that the field is zero in its interior.
-Thus a superconductor in Meissner state behaves like a perfect diamagnet.
+Thus, a superconductor in the Meissner state behaves like a perfect diamagnet.

 Diamagnetic susceptibility has no dependence on temperature, so heating a material will not change its diamagnetic susceptibility.

 Frequently Asked Questions on Diamagnetic Materials